Radhesham-mundada/react_assigement_solution-1deg/README.md

 Hello and welcome!
 Thank you for your interest in working with us at One Degree.
 The following describes a made up scenario modeled from our typical product development process.
 Please clone or fork this repo, update the project to meet all requirements below, and upload the code to your github account.

+NOTE -
+please install
+npm i react-bootstrap@2.7.4 bootstrap

+if any bootstrap code is not working

 ### Scenario:

 On the One Degree website there are several Assessments that community members can fill out to receive more customized information about resources available for their situation.
 We want to build a page in React that shows some basic information about all these Assessments.